dchirst/dchirst/README.md

 ### Hi there 👋, I'm Dan!

 I'm a Data Scientist and map geek who loves building Python frameworks and websites with a geospatial theme.
-I'm currently working for Ordnance Survey in their Rapid Prototyping Team, developing new products and services using OS data.

 #### Languages